zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation01.md

 ## Ordered description of steps to be taken to execute the test case

- 1. Using [Method2], obtain the set of "in-delegation name server names" for the *child zone* (distinct NS records).
+ 1. Using [Method2], obtain the complete set of the names of the name servers from parent for the *child zone* (distinct NS records).

- 2. Count the *in-delegation name server names*:
+ 2. Count the name server names:
     1. If zero or one, emit *NOT_ENOUGH_NS_PARENT*.
-    2. If two or more, emit the *ENOUGH_NS_PARENT*.
+    2. If two or more, emit *ENOUGH_NS_PARENT*.

- 3. Using [Method4], obtain the set of "in-delegation glue addresses" for the *child zone*.
+ 3. Obtain the IP addresses for the set of the name servers from parent for the *child zone*.

- 4. Count the IPv4 addresses among the *in-delegation glue addresses*:
+ 4. Count the number of name server names that resolve into at least one IPv4
+    addresse:
     1. If zero, emit *NO_IPV4_NS_PARENT*.
     2. If one, emit *NOT_ENOUGH_IPV4_NS_PARENT*.
     3. If two or more, emit *ENOUGH_IPV4_NS_PARENT*.

- 5. Count the IPv6 addresses among the *in-delegation glue addresses*:
+ 5. Count the number of name server names that resolve into at least one IPv6
+    addresse:
     1. If zero, emit *NO_IPV6_NS_PARENT*.
     2. If one, emit *NOT_ENOUGH_IPV6_NS_PARENT*.
     3. If two or more, emit *ENOUGH_IPV6_NS_PARENT*.

- 6. Using [Method3], obtain the set of "in-zone name server names".
+ 6. Using [Method3], obtain the complete set of the names of the name servers from the *child zone* for the *child zone*.

- 7. Count the *in-delegation name server addresses*:
+ 7. Count the name server names:
     1. If zero or one, emit *NOT_ENOUGH_NS_CHILD*.
     2. If two or more, emit *ENOUGH_NS_CHILD*.

- 8. Using [Method4] and [Method5], obtain the set of "in-zone name server addresses".
+ 8. Using [Method4], obtain the IP addresses for the in-bailiwick name servers from the *child zone* for the *child zone*.

- 9. Count the IPv4 addresses among the *in-zone name server addresses*:
+ 9. Using [Method5], obtain the IP addresses for the out-of-bailiwick name servers for the *child zone*.

+10. Count the number of name server names that resolve into at least one IPv4
+    addresse:
     1. If zero, emit *NO_IPV4_NS_CHILD*.
     2. If one, emit *NOT_ENOUGH_IPV4_NS_CHILD*.
     3. If two or more, emit *ENOUGH_IPV4_NS_CHILD*.

-10. Count the IPv6 addresses among the *in-zone name server addresses*:
+11. Count the number of name server names that resolve into at least one IPv6
+    addresse:
     1. If zero, emit *NO_IPV6_NS_CHILD*.
     2. If one, emit *NOT_ENOUGH_IPV6_NS_CHILD*.
     3. If two or more, emit *ENOUGH_IPV6_NS_CHILD*.